yovitsa/yovitsa/README.md

 ## 👋 Hi, I’m @yovitsa
-### I'm a CIT student at the British Columbia Institute of Technology.
+### :notebook_with_decorative_cover:  I'm a CIT student at the British Columbia Institute of Technology.

 ### 🌱 I'm interested in System Administration, Data Analytics, and DevOps.